 I hold a Master of Arts in Theatre Studies from the University of Central Florida and a Bachelor of Arts in Theatre from Messiah College in Mechanicsburg, PA.
 My scholarship has been published in refereed journals and edited collections, includingThe Harold Pinter Review, Ecumenica, Theatre History Studies, and Southern Theatre.
 I am a proud servant-leader in my field and institution, having served in elected roles at the American Society for Theatre Research (ASTR) and the Association for Theatre in Higher Education (ATHE).
 At Indiana University, I served as Graduate Teaching Ambassador and Graduate Representative on the Search Committee for the Executive Dean of the College of Arts and Sciences.

 In addition to my scholarship, I have worked professionally as a dramaturg and have directed several times at the university level.
 I am the proud recipient of ASTR's 2016 Thomas Marshall Graduate Student Award and SETC's 2016 Thomas Porterfield Graduate Student Award.
-Joe is originally from Long Island, NY, and spent a formidable period of his life in Pottstown, PA.
-He calls Orlando, FL, home.
+Originally from Long Island, NY, I currently call Orlando, FL, home.

 Background photo from Bloodlines, directed by Rachel Ballasy at Messiah College.
 Photo by Christie Heimbach.